angelicabravo1719/soc-threat-intelligence-case-studies/cases/case-03-malicious-powershell-activity/README.md

-# Case 03 – Suspicious Encoded PowerShell Execution Investigation
+# Case 03 – Suspicious Encoded PowerShell Activity

 ## Executive Summary

-A security monitoring alert identified PowerShell executing with encoded command-line arguments on a Windows workstation.
-Encoded PowerShell commands are frequently used by administrators for automation purposes; however, they are also commonly leveraged by threat actors to conceal malicious activity and evade detection.

-The investigation focused on validating the legitimacy of the PowerShell execution, reviewing command-line behavior, identifying potential indicators of compromise (IOCs), and assessing the likelihood of malicious activity.
-Endpoint artifacts, process execution details, and supporting evidence were reviewed to determine whether escalation or containment actions were warranted.
+A suspicious PowerShell execution event was identified involving the use of an encoded command-line argument.
+Because PowerShell encoding is commonly used to conceal command intent, the activity was selected for investigation to determine whether it represented legitimate administrative activity or potential malicious behavior.

+The investigation focused on decoding the command, analyzing its functionality, reviewing associated process activity, and determining whether the observed behavior aligned with known malicious PowerShell techniques.

+The encoded command was successfully decoded and determined to execute the PowerShell cmdlet `Get-Process`, which performs process enumeration on a Windows system.
+No evidence of malware execution, persistence mechanisms, privilege escalation, or external communication was identified.

-Based on the available evidence, the activity was assessed as suspicious pending additional validation.
-Several characteristics commonly associated with malicious PowerShell usage were identified, including encoded command execution, script obfuscation indicators, and execution behavior inconsistent with normal user activity.
+Based on the available evidence, the activity was classified as legitimate administrative behavior and closed as benign.

 ---